-In the above guide, you will find all the information about these two types of monitors and also know why near-field monitors are good for the home studios.
+In the above guide, you will find all the information about these two types of monitors and also know why near-field monitors are good for home studios.

-Check out these article on studio monitors,
+Check out these blog pots on studio monitors,

 The 2 that you really need are,